Connect with us

 This year, Gunn’s turn to run the LBC, Hosemann wants the estimate upped to help his proposal to fully fund K-12 education.

-But Gunn says he does not intend to call a meeting of legislative leaders during the final days of the 2023 to raise the revenue estimate to give lawmakers more money to budget for the upcoming fiscal year, beginning July 1.
+But Gunn says he does not intend to call a meeting of legislative leaders during the final days of the 2023 session to raise the revenue estimate to give lawmakers more money to budget for the upcoming fiscal year, beginning July 1.

 What a difference a year makes.
 This time last year, Gunn was urging Hosemann to call a meeting of the Legislative Budget Committee to raise the revenue estimate.